Estimated Read Time: 4 minutes

 Whether you notice it or not, you may actually feel better mentally when seeing or hearing birds.

-New research from King’s College London has found that hearing and seeing birds can impact our moods and mental wellbeing in a positive way, independent of the overall environment.
+New research from King’s College London has found that simple interactions with birds can positively impact our moods and mental wellbeing.

 How the Study was Conducted

 The researchers sought to isolate data from human-bird encounters and track those people’s moods.

 By using a smartphone app called Urban Mind, they were able to study people’s moods 3 times per day for 14 days (42 total assessments).

 On each assessment, around 1,300 participants recorded their mental state and briefly described their environment.

 - I am feeling stressed.

 - Can you see or hear birds right now?